VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCItemAudio.en.md

 | Bit rate | 160 kbps |

 !!! note caution
-    Upon using HEOAudio for playing BGM, consider the following:
+    Upon using VKC Item Audio for playing BGM, consider the following:

     - When a video file is playing, the video audio will be prioritized.
     - SDK does not support distance falloff.